fortrabbit/legal/acceptable-use-policy.md

 ## Monitoring and enforcement

 We reserve the right, but do not assume the obligation, to investigate any violation of this policy.
 In consequence we may: remove, disable access, or even modify content; report any activity that we suspect violates any law or regulation to appropriate law enforcement officials, regulators, or other appropriate third parties.
 This reporting may include disclosing appropriate client information.

+## Reporting violations

+Please notify us if you become aware of any violation of this policy.
+Provide us with assistance to stop or remedy the violation.
+Please follow our [abuse reporting process](/vulnerability-reporting).